Carrots Are Orange

 The Talking Eggs

-The story reads like poetry and contains wonderful lessons for children on goodness, work ethic, honesty, and respect.
+The story reads like poetry and contains beautiful lessons on goodness, work ethic, honesty, and respect for children.
 Perfect for teaching character development.

 Books to teach child about courage Only One You